 1. Mobile apps and digital wallets

-Mobile payment apps facilitate payment for goods and services.
-Over 4 in 5 people—especially those between the ages of 24 and 39—now use a mobile payment app, one NerdWallet survey found.
-If that’s a group well within your business’s target demographic, you should consider accepting payments through a mobile app.
+Mobile payment apps facilitate payments for goods and services.
+One NerdWallet survey found over 4 in 5 people—especially between the ages of 24 and 39—use a mobile payment app or digital wallet.
+Apps and wallets include PayPal, Apple Pay, Venmo, and Zelle.
+If that’s a group within your business’s target demographic, mobile payment apps may be a good investment.

-There are several reasons why people who use mobile payment apps love them.
+There are several reasons why people who use payment apps love them.

 - They’re easy to use.
-Once an app is set up, the user won’t have to enter their payment information again.
-Using the app requires little more than the touch of a button.
+Once they set up an app, the user doesn’t have to enter their payment information again.
+Using the app requires little more than a few taps.

 - They’re versatile.
-53% of respondents in the NerdWallet survey say they’ve used their app to pay for an online purchase through a retailer.
+53% of respondents in the NerdWallet survey say they’ve used apps on a mobile phone to make online purchases through a retailer.
 43% have used an app to pay back a friend or family member.
 And 40% have used an app to pay bills.
+Many fintech apps also include mobile banking tools and other financial services.

 - They go where you go.
-The nice thing about making and accepting payments through an app is that you can do it anywhere.
-While many are still sheltering in place, some essential businesses still need to accept payments on-site or remotely.
-For example, an electrician making a house call or a restaurant offering curbside service.
-You’ll appreciate being able to pay and get paid on the go in the future.
+You can accept payments on-site or remotely, and you’ll appreciate being able to pay and get paid on the go in the future.

 2. Pay-enabled invoices